 Wait, is there more Stranger Things out there?

 In the same note to fans that announced that the fifth season of the show will be the last, the Duffers also wrote, “There are still many more exciting stories to tell within the world of Stranger Things; new mysteries, new adventures, new unexpected heroes.”
-That wasn’t a reference to the remaining episodes, as they continued, “but first we hope that you stay with us as we finish this tale of a powerful girl named Eleven and her brave friends.”
-It was explicitly a reference to potential spin-offs, which the Duffers have since spoken about, saying that it will be “1000% different” from the original show, and not center around the primary cast of Stranger Things — although Millie Bonny Brown has apparently signed onto a spin-off that will focus on Eleven.
+That statement wasn’t a reference to the remaining episodes, as they continued, “but first we hope that you stay with us as we finish this tale of a powerful girl named Eleven and her brave friends.”
+It was explicitly a reference to potential spin-offs, which the Duffers have since spoken about, saying that it will be “1000% different” from the original show, and not center around the primary cast of Stranger Things — although Millie Bobby Brown has apparently signed onto a spin-off that will focus on Eleven.